Remi-Gau/eCobidas/OHBM_hackathon_2019_project_description.md

 One way to achieve this may be to turn the checklist into a website that users can click through and provide the information requested by COBIDAS.
 Ideally this would generate a small text file (for example a json file) that summarizes what option was chosen for each item of the checklist.
 This machine readable file could then be used to automatically generate part of the methods section of an article.

-A side branch of this project includes developing toolboxes  for the main neuroimaging software (SPM, FSL...) that given a processing batch file as input (e.g matlabbatch.mat for SPM or design.fsf for FSL) creates an output json file readable by the COBIDAS checklist website.
+A side branch of this project includes developing plugins for the main neuroimaging software toolboxes (SPM, FSL, AFNI).
+Such a plugin would receive processing batch files as input (e.g matlabbatch.mat for SPM or design.fsf for FSL) and would create output files (e.g. in json format) readable by the COBIDAS checklist website, which in turn would be able to display the neuroimage processing pipeline and/or generate part of the methods section for an article.

 Other potential goals (interaction with BIDS and NIDM, further integration with main neuroimaging softwares) and potential applications (improving data-sharing and peer-review) of this project are described in this [repository](https://github.com/Remi-Gau/COBIDAS_chckls).